SanjayDookhoo/Project-Management/README.md

 #### Notes

-By default, the API is supposed to start at http://127.0.0.1:5000/ or http://localhost:5000/ If this was not the case, please change the .env file contents to reflect what your endpoint it
+By default, the API is supposed to start at http://127.0.0.1:5000/ or http://localhost:5000/ If this was not the case, please change the .env file contents to reflect what your endpoint is on the terminal